nhunzaker/react-ordered-props-bench/README.md

 ## Setup

-Start the server with:
+Run a static file server within the project folder, or start the server with:

 ```
-make
+make server
 ```

 Then open http://localhost:4000